 13. Practitioner - ISFJ (The Nurturer) - Too Good; Too Pure.
 Based on my experience, the most effective way to proceed would be.We are always careful to emphasise to the cohort that this measures behaviour.
-It does not measure a person's values, aptitude, honesty, intelligence, personality nor whether they have any mental health issues or have been brainwashed.
-Conducted and Composed by Elizabeth Hunter™ - Last Update 13 March, 2019
+It can be useful in assessing stress, correct imposition (communication), energy and preferences.
+It does not measure a person's values, aptitude, honesty, intelligence, sexuality, gender preference, personality (nice or not) nor whether they have any mental health issues, are addicted, consider themselves discriminated against or have been brainwashed.
+Conducted and composed by Elizabeth Hunter™ - Last Update 24 March, 2020

 Statistics and Overview

 Approx. Population US: - 7.0% - =6/16 - M:4.0% - F:10.0%.

 Other Profiles: MYERS BRIGGS (MBTI) - ISFJ - The Nurturer Introvert, Sensing, Feeling, Judging.
 KIERSEY - Guardian - Protector.
 Artisan (=Craftsman) - Crafter. iPERSONIC - Good-natured Realist.
 Other - Defender.

 Career: Medicine, education, social service, electrician or photographer.

 Key hate: Harm to family members.
 Those who are flaky.
 Conflict and criticism.

 Key propensity: To appear to take things too personally.

 Missing in their lives: Contentedness.